 - Avian and exotic pets are triaged on a different scale, but these pets should always go to our ER.

-- Pet parents who have made the difficult decision to say goodbye to their beloved pet should visit our urgent care facility for euthanasia.
+- Pet parents who have made the difficult decision to say goodbye to their beloved pet will be seen through our Urgent Care service for euthanasia.
 However, euthanasia is also available at our ER for emergency situations, as well as outside of Urgent Care’s hours of operation.

 Examples of Urgent Care Ailments or Injuries